brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 BrainGlobe uses axis labels 0, 1, 2, instead of z, y, x.
 This is because the underlying data is stored as NumPy arrays, which use numeric indices for their dimensions.
 So the axis labels 0, 1, 2 refer directly to the structure of the underlying data and ensure our documentation matches how the data is represented.
 :::

-### Which axis is which?
-#### napari
+## napari
 The order in which the dimensions are visualised in napari can be rearranged, for example by using the shortcut `Ctrl+E` or `Ctrl+T`.
 After rearranging the axis order, the visualisation of the data changes (this is only a display effect, the underlying data structure remains unchanged).
 Axis 0, for example, might now correspond to image height instead of slice depth.

 The voxel coordinate shown in the status bar always reflects the structure of the underlying data.
 So the voxel coordinate can always be relied on to figure out which dimension maps to which axis.

-##### Example
+### Using the voxel coordinate to determine axis order
-After opening an image stack, use `Ctrl+E` to reorder the axes.
+After opening an image stack in napari, use `Ctrl+E` to reorder the axes.

-To determine the axis ordering, observe how the voxel coordinates change when you scroll through the slices and move the cursor over the image vertically or horizontally.
+To determine the axis order, observe how the voxel coordinates change when you scroll through the slices and move the cursor over the image vertically or horizontally.

 | Action                       | Changing coordinate |
 |:-------------------------------|:--------------------|